 Carry a stash of important papers (blank consent forms, radiology/pathology/PET request forms) with you in a small folder, preferably one with a clip on the front you can attach your patient list to.
 This saves SO much time compared to going back and forth to the nursing station during rounds, especially when you are on an unfamiliar ward.

 Keep important contacts either in paper form or stored in your phone so you can call people easily from anywhere (think theatres, radiology, pathology, common wards you visit, registrars from your team and frequently consulted specialties etc).

 Go through patient’s scans, try to work out the diagnosis from the imaging and history by yourself not simply accept the provisional diagnosis if the patient was admitted through emergency.

-Next week: Surviving and Thriving in your Surgical Rotations: Part 2 – In Operating Theatres
+Read Part 2 of this blog here: Surviving and thriving in your surgical rotations: Part 2 – In Operating Theatres